 The surface ocean is in constant chemical exchange with the atmosphere with respect to CO2.
-When the air and the ocean are at equilibrium, aqueous CO2 concentrations can be computed directly from atmospheric pCO2 via Henry's Law, provided that sea surface temperatures (SSTs) and salinity are known (Zeebe and Wolf-Gladrow, 2001).
-We used the pCO2 data from the Antarctic ice cores (Bereiter et al. 2015) to calculate equilibrium concentrations in aqueous CO2 for site MD95-3037 over Termination II in the mixed-layer water mass, where coccolithophores thrive (Winter et al., 2002).
-SST estimates are taken from the alkenone-derived UK37' record for the core by Calvo et al. 2001, which documents an increase from 13 to 21°C across Termination II.
-Salinity estimates at our site were obtained following the method of Gray and Evans 2019 by scaling the maximum salinity changes (around +1.5 psu in the glacial ocean relative to modern salinity at our site; De Vernal et al., 2005)

-with the sea level curve published by Spratt and Lisiecki, 2016.
+When the air and the ocean are at an equilibrium, aqueous CO2 concentrations can be computed directly from atmospheric pCO2 via Henry's Law, provided that sea surface temperatures (SSTs) and salinity are known (Zeebe and Wolf-Gladrow, 2001).
+We used the pCO2 data from the Antarctic ice cores (Bereiter et al., 2015) to calculate equilibrium concentrations in aqueous CO2 for site MD95-3037 over Termination II in the mixed-layer water mass, where coccolithophores thrive (Winter et al., 2002).
+SST estimates are taken from the alkenone-derived UK37' record for the core by Calvo et al. (2001), which documents an increase from 13 to 21 °C across Termination II.
+Salinity estimates at our site were obtained following the method of Gray and Evans (2019) by scaling the maximum salinity changes (around +1.5 psu in the glacial ocean relative to modern salinity at our site; de Vernal et al., 2005) with the sea level curve published by Spratt and Lisiecki (2016).
 Salinity varies from 34.5 during the glacial to 36 during the interglacial.
-Calculations of the concentration of aqueous CO_2 were made using the "seacarb" package in R (https:// CRAN.R-project.org/package=seacarb) with K_1 and K_2 constants from Lueker et al., 2000.
-Error estimates (1SD) for [CO2] were obtained by running 10,000 Monte Carlo simulations with the following uncertainties: ice core $pCO_2 \pm 3$ ppm (Petit et al., 1999), and a conservative estimate of salinity of ± 1 psu.
-We considered a ± 1.2 °C error on SST estimates (Conte et al., 2006).
-The UK37' paleothermometer is overall considered to yield reliable estimates of past surface sea surface temperatures (Herbert, 2003).
-An overestimation of UK37'-derived SSTs might arise in particular when $C{37.4}$ alkenone abundances exceed 5%, which generally occurs in locations with freshwater inputs (Calvo et al., 2002).
+Calculations of the concentration of aqueous CO2 were made using the "seacarb" package in R (Gattuso et al., 2011) with K_1 and K_2 constants from Lueker et al. (2000).
+Error estimates (1 SD) for [CO2] were obtained by running 10 000 Monte Carlo simulations with the following uncertainties: ice core pCO2 ±3 ppm (Petit et al., 1999) and a conservative estimate of salinity of ± 1 psu.
+We considered a ± 1.2 °C error in SST estimates (Conte et al., 2006).
+The UK37' paleothermometer is overall considered to yield reliable estimates of past sea surface temperatures (Herbert, 2003).
+An overestimation of UK37'-derived SSTs might arise in particular when $C{37:4}$ alkenone abundances exceed 5 %, which generally occurs in locations with freshwater inputs (Calvo et al., 2002).
 Above this threshold, the UK37'-SST relationship breaks down.
-Here, while $C{37.4}$ alkenones are indeed found in larger concentrations during glacials than during interglacials at the nearby U1313 site, their concentration does not exceed 5% (Stein et al., 2009).
+Here, while C{37:4} alkenones are indeed found in larger concentrations during glacials than during interglacials at the nearby U1313 site, their concentration does not exceed 5 % (Stein et al., 2009).